-The Investment Company Institute1 appreciates the opportunity to comment on the issues the Institute and its members recommend be addressed in connection with the negotiation of the terms and conditions of China's accession to the World Trade Organization.
-Institute members have an interest in obtaining market access to China's domestic asset management industry and the ability to invest more freely in Chinese securities on behalf of their US mutual fund and other clients.
+The Investment Company Institute appreciates the opportunity to comment on the issues the Institute and its members recommend be addressed in connection with the negotiation of a "Free Trade Area of the Americas" by 2005.
+Institute members have an interest in obtaining market access to asset management industries in the Americas and the ability to invest more freely in securities in these countries on behalf of their US mutual fund and other clients.